firstprayer/monsql/README.md

-MonSQL - Mongodb-style way for using mysql
+MonSQL - Light-weighted, MongoDB-style Wrapper for multiple Relational Databases
 ====================
-A mysql wrapper for easy interaction with MySQL using a mongodb-like interface.
-It's motivated by the fact that mongodb is so easy to use, even for a complete novince!
-This library is suitable for people don't know much about SQL syntax, but they can still manipulate mysql database through this very simple mongodb-style interface -- query, insert, update, all very easy to understand.
+A light-weighted wrapper for easy interaction with Relational Databases using a mongodb-like interface.
+It's goal is to be easy to use, even for a complete novince!
+What's more, it supports seamless switching between different relational databases(currently supported: MySQL, SQLite3)

 More documentation can be found [here](http://monsql.readthedocs.org/en/latest/)

 Usage:

-	db = MonSQL(host, port, username, password, dbname)
+	db = MonSQL(host, port, username, password, dbname, MonSQL.DB_TYPES.MYSQL)

 Now assume you have a table called image.
 It works like this:

 	image_tb = db.get('image')
 	img_cnt  = image_tb.count() # total number of rows
+	img_cnt  = image_tb.count(distinct=True) # total number of distinct rows

 **select**: